marcoagpegoraro/marcoagpegoraro.github.io/README.md

 # My personal Website, created with React
-## You can access this website by typing in your address bar the following address: https://marcoagpegoraro.com.br or https://marcoagpegoraro.github.io
+## You can access this website by typing in your address bar the following address: https://pegoraro.dev

 Fell free to clone this repository and see how i programmed the website.